ji-zai/personal-site/content/essays/seek-truth.md

 What exactly are we deluded about regarding ourselves that leads us to be deluded about the systems we study?
 What causes it?
 And can we overcome it?

-In order to answer these questions, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others, in order to try and make sense of self-delusion in a useful way, that doesn't just treat it as some abstract philosophical concept. *(note: In no way did I "come up" with this.
+In order to answer these questions, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others, in order to try and make sense of self-delusion in a useful way, that doesn't just treat it as some abstract philosophical concept.
+I link to any relevant research for the claims that I make. *(note: In no way did I "come up" with this.
 There are many, many theories of mind from all parts of the world, in probably all time periods of human history.
 This is just what I think is the simplest, most useful way to look at the mind for the purpose of understanding what seeking truth means, that I've found reasonably accurate based on my observations.
 There are likely more fundamental truths of the mind that is more aligned with reality.).*

 The mind has two modes: it thinks and it feels.